Visa protections – pilot programs

 Workplace exploitation certificate

-• you’ve approached us for assistance with your workplace exploitation issue
+• you've approached us for help with your workplace exploitation issue

 • we're investigating your matter.

-We don’t investigate every request for assistance we receive.
-Read more in our Compliance and Enforcement Policy.
+We don’t investigate every request for help we receive.
+Find out more in our Compliance and Enforcement Policy.
 Where we don’t start an investigation or inquiry, we can’t provide you with a certificate.

 Read more about who can certify matters of workplace exploitation.

-If you decide to apply to the Department of Home Affairs for one of the two pilots, please visit the Department of Home Affairs website at Strengthening Reporting Protections Pilot and Workplace Justice Visa Pilot for more information about eligibility and how to apply.
+If you decide to apply to the Department of Home Affairs for one of the two pilots, visit the Department of Home Affairs website at Strengthening Reporting Protections Pilot and Workplace Justice Visa Pilot.
+They have more information about eligibility and how to apply.

 Tools and resources